 If just reading about all of these outdoor adventures is making you tired, don’t worry as there are plenty of historic attractions right in the town of Skagway.
 The Downtown area of historic Skagway is easily walkable for those who want to embark on their own self-guided tour.
 With a handy map of notable historic sights, you can set off on this approximately 1 mile exploration including landmarks like the Red Onion, The Artic Brotherhood Hall, and the Moore Cabin.

-If you aren’t up for a walking tour, you can board an authentic Skagway streetcar for an approximately 2 hour tour.
+If you aren’t up for a walking tour, you can board an authentic Skagway streetcar for an approximately 90 minute tour to “all points of interest”.
 Hear stories about the Gold Rush and famous historical characters as you travel to landmarks including the Gold Rush Cemetery, Scenic Overlook, and more.

 If you are open to something a little more risqué, check out The Ghosts & Goodtime Girls Walking Tour.
 Step back in time with one of the madams of the Red Onion Saloon as she guides you on a walking tour of Skagway’s historic streets and back alleys.
 Hear the untold stories of the ladies of the Klondike Gold Rush and learn about the town’s rich history.
 Your tour will end up at the saloon’s restored brothel museum for some exploration.
 Even if you don’t take this tour, you should at least visit the saloon to see some of the original relics of this brothel and maybe even catch a glimpse of the resident ghost.